zellio/pngpack/README.md

 Small utility for packing arbitrary files into PNG comment sections.

-Currently files are simply base64 encoded and packed into a generic PNG file.
-Future plans include compression and encryption.
+The files are stored as encrypted gziped binary blobs.

+Currently encryption / decryption assumes there is a file called pngpack.key in the root of the project which contains a 256 bit base64 encoded AES key without a trailing newline.

 ## Copyright